-The Partial Reconfiguration flow is an ideal hierarchal design tool.
+The Dynamic Function eXchange (DFX) flow is an ideal hierarchal design tool for a top-down in-context use case.
 The ability to implement the static portion of the design, meet timing, and then reuse those results meets the needs of other hierarchical design (HD) flows.
-A gating factor for using Partial Reconfiguration to solve other HD use cases was the fee associated with the PR license.
-The license for the PR feature enables a wider adoption of the PR tool suite for both traditional PR use cases, as well as a Platform Reuse HD flow.